alexle/alexle.github.com/posts/first-marathon.markdown

 Because without them, I never would have had a chance to test my resolve and my will.
 People chuckle when I tell them my marathon was a life-changing experience, but I believe I came out a different person than when I started.

-Embrace the challenges and obstacles you face in life, because they are *opportunities* to grow from.
+For me, the marathon was a perfect reminder to embrace the challenges and obstacles you face in life, because they are *opportunities* to grow from.
 I learned so much about myself from this race.

 At one point, I vowed never to do another one of these again.
 Who was I kidding.
 I can't wait for the next one \*wink\*.